terinneao/sorting-hat/README.md

 How to run app

-1.run main.exe in the folder 'dist'
+1. run main.exe in the folder 'dist'

-2.run command python main.py
+2. run command python main.py